 Array annotations¤

-The shape and dtypes of arrays can be annotated in the form dtype[array, shape]
+The shape and dtypes of arrays can be annotated in the form dtype[array, shape], such as

 Shape¤